How to care for outdoor cats to keep them safe and healthy

 2. Banishes boredom

 Is your cat bored?
-Even with the coolest cat toys at their disposal, indoor cats are prone to periods of boredom and this can often result in unwanted protest behaviors, such as scratching the furniture or urinating outside of the litter box.
+Even with the best cat toys at their disposal, indoor cats are prone to periods of boredom and this can often result in unwanted protest behaviors, such as scratching the furniture or peeing outside of the litter box.
 Nature provides a wonderfully stimulating and enriching environment for cats that is exactly what their ancestors would have experienced.

 3. Taps into their natural instincts

 Cats are natural predators and the great outdoors offers so many opportunities for them to tap into all those instincts that are hardwired into them, such as stalking, chasing, and pouncing.
-Not only does hunting prey (whether it be a mouse or a moving flower) provide your cat with a great full-body workout, it also helps keep their mind sharp and engaged.
+Not only does play with their prey (whether it be a mouse or a moving flower) provide your cat with a great full-body workout, it also helps keep their mind sharp and engaged.

 It’s clear that there are plenty of perks to outdoor life, but there are also some serious drawbacks that need to be carefully considered before you decide to grant your cat unlimited access to the world beyond the safety of home.